chaeyoung-lee/pytorch-CAM/README.md

 # pytorch-CAM
-This repository is an unofficial version of Class Activation Mapping written in PyTorch.
+This repository is an unofficial version of Class Activation Mapping written in PyTorch, modified for a simple use case.

 ## Class Activation Mapping (CAM)
 Paper and Archiecture: [Learning Deep Features for Discriminative Localization][1]

 Paper Author Implementation: [metalbubble/CAM][2]

+In the paper:

 *We propose a technique for generating class activation maps using the global average pooling (GAP) in CNNs.
 A class activation map for a particular category indicates the discriminative image regions used by the CNN to identify that category.
 The procedure for generating these maps is illustrated as follows:*